 Overall, passenger transportation incidents account for about one out of seven preventable injury-related deaths.
 But the risk of death for passengers on a per-mile basis varies greatly by transportation mode.
 Travel by personal light-duty vehicles present the greatest risk, while air, rail, and bus travel have much lower death rates.
 The chart shows the latest information on passenger transportation death rates.
 Additional data on the number of deaths is available by selecting Data Table.

 - Data Table

-The death rate per 100 million passenger miles for passenger vehicles declined for the third consecutive year, decreasing 4% to 0.45 in 2019.
-Even with this improvement, passenger vehicles remain the most dangerous of the transportation options compared.
-Over the last 10 years, passenger vehicle death rate per 100,000,000 passenger miles was over 9 times higher than for buses, 17 times higher than for passenger trains, and 1,606 times higher than for scheduled airlines.
+The death rate per 100 million passenger miles for passenger vehicles increased for the first time in four years, increasing 22% to 0.56 in 2020.
+Passenger vehicles are by far the most dangerous of the transportation options compared.
+Over the last 10 years, passenger vehicle death rate per 100,000,000 passenger miles was over 10 times higher than for buses, 17 times higher than for passenger trains, and 1,623 times higher than for scheduled airlines.
 Other comparisons are possible based on passenger trips, vehicle miles, or vehicle trips, but passenger miles is the most commonly used basis for comparing the safety of various modes of travel.

-Source: Highway passenger deaths – Fatality Analysis Reporting System data.
+Source: Highway passenger deaths – Fatality Analysis Reporting System (FARS) data.
 Railroad passenger deaths and miles – Federal Railroad Administration.
-Airline passenger deaths – National Transportation Safety Board.
+Airline passenger deaths – National Transportation Safety Board (NTSB).
 Airline passenger miles – Bureau of Transportation Statistics.
 Passenger miles for transit buses – Federal Transit Administration.
 All other figures are National Safety Council estimates.

 Notes: Passenger vehicles include passenger cars, light trucks, vans, and SUVs, regardless of wheelbase.
 Includes taxi passengers.
 Drivers of light-duty vehicles are considered passengers.